 ‘ONLY AT’

-At the coming January Palais de la Bourse show, Tranoi fair is launching ‘Only At’ project that offers buyers a guided experience, allowing them to discover exclusive capsule collections.
+At the coming January Palais de la Bourse show, Tranoi fair is launching the ‘Only At’ project that offers buyers a guided experience, allowing them to discover exclusive capsule collections.
 Each designer will present 20 trendsetting pieces that will only be available at Tranoi.
 Furthermore, some of these pieces will be selected to become part of a limited series that will be displayed in Tranoi's partner department store during Paris Fashion Week in January.
-The same location will also host a Beauty Lab pop-up store showcasing beauty brands and an art exhibition. www.tranoi.com
+The same location will also host a Beauty Lab pop-up store showcasing six beauty brands and an art exhibition. www.tranoi.com

 DELIRIOUS